qidi-community/Plus4-Wiki/content/system-tuning/README.md

 # Qidi Plus4 System Tuning

-If you've ever encountered the following error, this is the page for you.
+If you've ever encountered the following error, or just want to make your Plus4 a little more responsive overall, this is the page for you.

 ![Timer Too Close](./timer_too_close.jpg "It's too close!")